CU-BDA-2022/LabResources/README.md

+## GitHub authorization

+For `git` actions that modify your assignment repo on GitHub (e.g., `git push`), GitHub will require you to authorize the action with your GitHub credentials. `git` will ask for a username and password.
+In 2021, GitHub began requiring users to authorize such actions using **personal access tokens** rather than their account passwords.
+If you find the credentials you enter don't work, you probably need to generate a new token.
+See [**GitHub Personal Access Tokens**](GitHubPATs.md) for more information.

 ## Anaconda environment

 The main computing environment we'll use for labs and assignments will by Python with various scientific computing packages from the PyData ecosystem, and (later in the course) the PyStan package providing access to the Stan probabilistic computing language.